chrisgrieser/nvim-various-textobjs/README.md

 ```

 > [!NOTE]
-> Use can also use the `disabledKeymaps` config option to disable only *some* of the default keymaps.
+> You can also use the `disabledKeymaps` config option to disable only *some* of the default keymaps.

 ## Configuration
 The `.setup()` call is optional if you are fine with the defaults below.